skovy/skovy.dev/content/blog/typescript-explained-in-javascript-mapped-types/index.md

 ```

 The other issue is with `evens`.
 It's initialized as `{}` which means it's
-inferred typed as an empty object with no keys.
+inferred typed is an empty object with no keys.
 How do we type this to say it
-has the same keys as the `list`, but `boolean` instead of `number`?
+has the same keys as the `list`, but `boolean` values instead of `number`?

 This is where mapped types come in.
 The first step in JavaScript was to use
 `Object.keys` to first get an array of keys.
 As